jsobeck/Sgr/core/README.md

 McDonald et al. (2012)
 Mucciarelli et al. (2015, 2017)

-TO DO: Updates to Sgr core members should be performed.
+TO DO: Updates and additions to Sgr core members should be performed.

 TO DO: Gaia data incoportaion should occur.